As I Lay Dying

 Reading 1.2: As I Lay Dying, Sections 6-9

 More to see, more to hear.
-Spend some quality time with your new favorite family, the Bundrens, by reading Section 6-9 (pages 21-38 in our edition.)
+Spend some quality time with your new favorite family, the Bundrens, by reading Sections 6-9 (pages 21-38 in our edition.)

-While you read, consider the ways Faulkner represents each character—and brush up on our definition of characterization if you're feeling rusty.
+While you read, consider the ways in which Faulkner represents each character—and brush up on our definition of characterization if you're feeling rusty.

 Don't wanna miss a thing?
 Our summaries will keep you in the loop.